nevillejackson/Unix/virt-manager/qemunbd.md

 MXahs.qcow2  debian.qcow2  lost+found
 ```

-`qcow2` ia the default image file format used by virt-manager.
+`qcow2` is the default image file format used by virt-manager.

 Inside those `.qcow2` files are images of the guest VM's
 filesystem.
 It is possible to mount those filesystems buried within the .qcow2 file